taigabe/fastText/README.md

 We discuss building the latest stable version of fastText.

+## Building fastText for Naiz

+In order to use fastText in Naiz we need to get the command line program `fastText`.
+We want to deploy this binary directly, without having to compile it in the target servers.
+For this, we need to change `Makefile` for `fastText` from dynamic linking to static linking.

+Now we can do:

+`make fasttext`

+It should produce the binary `./fasttext` which is the file we have to deploy together with the Naiz model.

 ### Getting the source code

 You can find our [latest stable release](https://github.com/facebookresearch/fastText/releases/latest) in the usual place.